 We don’t teak oil the deck because we prefer the grey colour.
 We use the same method on our teak garden furniture in the spring.

 I love the gorgeous teak decks, but yes, it would be a lot of work to scrub them free of green every spring.
 I love the idea of just spraying as you’re ready to leave the boat one visit, and then rinsing on the next visit!
+If anyone has an easier way to clean teak boat decks, I’d love to hear about it.

 She and her David have been sailing/cruising for 25 years out of the UK — first on a 29 foot Beneteau, then a 36ft Sigma, 2 Oysters (one 43 and the other 47 ft) and now the Najad.
 In 1992 they sailed round Britain and did the ARC in 1999, in addition to chartering in various locations around the world.